 Our audit committee consists of Messrs.
-Rosen and Nohra, each of whom is a non-employee member of our board of directors.
-We expect to add one additional member to the audit committee prior to the completion of this offering.
+Rosen and Nohra and Dr. Hoffman, each of whom is a non-employee member of our board of directors.
 Mr. Rosen serves as the chair of our audit committee.
 Our board of directors has determined that each of the directors serving on our audit committee meets the requirements for financial literacy under applicable rules and regulations of the SEC and NASDAQ.
 We are currently seeking an audit committee member who will be a financial expert as defined under the applicable rules and regulations of the SEC and who has the requisite financial sophistication as defined under the applicable rules and regulations of NASDAQ.
 The audit committee will be comprised of independent directors, subject to the phase-in periods available to companies listing on NASDAQ in connection with an initial public offering.
 Each member of the audit committee will be financially literate at the time such member is appointed.
 The composition of the audit committee will satisfy the independence and other requirements of NASDAQ and the SEC.
 The audit committee operates under a written charter that satisfies the applicable standards of the SEC and NASDAQ and which will be available on our website prior to the completion of this offering at www.acelrx.com.